Kiran-neoito/react-tailwindcss-datepicker/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to `react-tailwindcss-datepicker`!
+Thanks for your interest in contributing to `react-tailwindcss-datepicker-v2`!
 Please take a moment to review this document **before submitting a pull request**.

 -   [Pull requests](#pull-requests)
 -   [Installation](#installation)